AVEVA/CONNECT-data-services-developer-docs/Documentation/DataIngress/OMF_Ingress_Subscriptions.md

 ### Parameters

 `tenantId`
 Unique Id for the tenant
 `namespaceId`
- Unique Id for the namespace.
+ Unique Id for the namespace

 ### Returns
 An array of Subscription objects.